GREGG POPOVICH, HEAD COACH/PRESIDENT OF SPURS BASKETBALL

-In July of 1988, he moved to the NBA and joined the Spurs as an Assistant Coach on Larry Brown’s staff.
-He spent the next four seasons in San Antonio with a Spurs team that won a pair of Midwest Division Titles.
-In the summer of 1992 he was named assistant coach on Don Nelson’s staff with Golden State Warriors where he spent the next two seasons.
-On May 31, 1994, Coach Popovich returned to San Antonio as the Spurs Executive Vice President of Basketball Operations/General Manager (served as GM for eight seasons before turning job over to R.C.
-Buford on July 1, 2002) and eventually was named Head Coach in 1996.
-He also served as Assistant Coach for the USA Basketball Men’s Senior Team for three consecutive summers (at the 2002 World Basketball Championship, the 2003 FIBA America Men’s Olympic Qualifying Tournament and the 2004 Olympic Games).
-In October 2015, was selected as Head Coach of the USA Basketball Men’s National Team for the 2017-20 quadrennial.
+In July of 1988 Popovich made the move to the NBA joining the Spurs as an assistant coach on Larry Brown’s staff.
+He spent the next four seasons in San Antonio with a Spurs team that won a pair of Midwest Division titles.
+In the summer of 1992 he was named an assistant coach on Don Nelson’s staff with Golden State.

+Popovich was named head coach of the USA Basketball Senior Men’s National Team on Oct.
+23, 2015 for the 2017-20 quadrennium.
+He served as an assistant coach for USA Basketball’s Men’s Senior Team for three consecutive summers (at the 2002 World Basketball Championship, the 2003 FIBA America Men’s Olympic Qualifying Tournament and the 2004 Olympic Games).

-Coach Popovich is a very active member of the San Antonio community.
-In 1991, he teamed up with Frank Martin to create the Spurs Youth Basketball League which has grown to 75 locations in San Antonio and through-out South Texas with over 15,000 boys and girls, ages 7 to 16, playing in the league in 2011-12.
-Prior to every game, each participant takes a pledge, promising to remain drug and alcohol free while showing good sportsmanship and fair play.
-The league was honored with a Daily Point of Light Award by President Bush in February of 1992.
-He is also involved in several charities in the San Antonio area including the San Antonio Food Bank, Roy Maas’ Youth Alternatives, Boys and Girls Club and the Miracle League.
-He was honored by the Air Force Academy with its Distinguished Graduate Award in 2007.
+Popovich is a very active member of the San Antonio community.
+In 1991 he teamed with Frank Martin to create the Spurs Youth Basketball League.
+Today the league plays at 75 locations in San Antonio and throughout South Texas.
+The league was honored with a Daily Point of Light Award by President George H.W.
+Bush in February of 1992.
+He is involved in several charities in the San Antonio area including the San Antonio Food Bank, Roy Maas’ Youth Alternatives, Boys and Girls Club and The Miracle League.